MarcelRodrigue/symphoni_frontend_2/README.md

 In this challenge, you will find mobile and desktop designs in light and dark mode color schemes for both pages.

 The designs are in JPG static format.
-Using JPGs will mean that you'll need to use your best judgment for styles such as `font-size`, `padding` and `margin`.
+Using JPGs will mean that you'll need to use your best judgment for styles such as `font-size`, `padding`, and `margin`.

-There are no assets for this challenge, as the country flags will be pulled from the [REST Countries API](https://restcountries.com) and you can use an icon font library for the icons.
+There are no assets for this challenge, as the country flags will be pulled from the [REST Countries API](https://restcountries.com), and you can use an icon font library for the icons.

 There is also a `style-guide.md` file containing the information you'll need, such as color palette and fonts.